Anshel Brusilow: Family, education, and marriage

+Throughout most of his childhood and adolescence, he was known as Albert Brusilow.
+Later, at the urging of his girlfriend (who would later become his wife), he returned to using his birth name, Anshel.
+Brusilow married Marilyn Rae Dow on December 23, 1951, in San Francisco.
+They had three children.

 Career

 Violinist

-From 1954–55, Brusilow was concertmaster and assistant conductor of the New Orleans Symphony under Alexander Hilsberg (1897–1961).
-From 1955–59, he was associate concertmaster of the Cleveland Orchestra under George Szell.
-And from 1959 to 1966, he was concertmaster of the Philadelphia Orchestra under Eugene Ormandy.
+From 1954 to 1955, Brusilow was concertmaster and assistant conductor of the New Orleans Symphony under Alexander Hilsberg (1897–1961).
+From 1955 to 1959, he was associate concertmaster of the Cleveland Orchestra under George Szell.
+From 1959 to 1966, he was concertmaster of the Philadelphia Orchestra under Eugene Ormandy.

 Acclaimed recordings featuring Brusilow with the Philadelphia Orchestra include Vivaldi's The Four Seasons, Rimsky-Korsakov's Scheherazade, and Strauss's Ein Heldenleben.

-While serving as concertmaster of the Philadelphia Orchestra, Brusilow founded in 1961, and from 1961–65, conducted the Philadelphia Chamber Orchestra, an organization composed of musicians from the Philadelphia Orchestra.
-But December 1964, Brusilow announced his resignation as concertmaster, effective June 1966, over a dispute with the Orchestra Association forbidding players from forming independent musical groups.
+While serving as concertmaster of the Philadelphia Orchestra, Brusilow founded in 1961—and from 1961 to 1965 conducted—the Philadelphia Chamber Orchestra, an organization composed of musicians from the Philadelphia Orchestra.
+In December 1964, Brusilow announced his resignation as concertmaster of the Philadelphia Orchestra, effective June 1966, over a dispute with the Orchestra Association forbidding players from forming independent musical groups.

 Conductor

-Brusilow, in 1965, founded, and from 1965–68, directed and conducted the Chamber Symphony of Philadelphia, which performed two and one-half 34-week seasons and recorded six records on RCA Victor.
-In 1968, the Chamber Symphony of Philadelphia folded under financial duress, attributed mostly to a lack of philanthropic support for a second orchestra in Philadelphia.
+In 1965 Brusilow founded—and from 1965 to 1968 directed and conducted—the Chamber Symphony of Philadelphia.
+It performed two and one-half 34-week seasons and recorded six records on RCA Victor.
+In 1968, the Chamber Symphony folded under financial duress, attributed mostly to a lack of philanthropic support for a second orchestra in Philadelphia.

 In 1970, Brusilow was appointed executive director and conductor of the Dallas Symphony Orchestra.
 He led the orchestra's first tours of Central and South America and started the pops series that the orchestra still performs to this day.
 The most notable recording from this period was Dallasound, a pops music album featuring several arrangements by Bill Holcombe.
 In 1973, after a successful tour of Central and South America, Brusilow was summarily fired after the Symphony's board of directors came under censure when it became public that composers were paying to have their works performed.

 He was the music director of the Richardson Symphony Orchestra in Richardson, Texas, from 1992 until his retirement from that position in 2012.

-Music educator in higher education
+Educator

 Brusilow was Director of Orchestral Studies at North Texas State University (later known as the University of North Texas) from 1973 to 1982, and again at North Texas from 1989 to 2008.
 Between 1982 and 1989 he held a similar post at Southern Methodist University in Dallas.

 Brusilow retired from his professorship at North Texas in 2008.
-Shortly before his retirement he conducted his final concert with the University of North Texas Symphony Orchestra on Wednesday, April 23, 2008, in the Winspear Performance Hall of the Murchison Performing Arts Center in Denton.
+Shortly before his retirement, he conducted his final concert with the University of North Texas Symphony Orchestra, on Wednesday, April 23, 2008, in the Winspear Performance Hall of the Murchison Performing Arts Center in Denton.
 A $1,000,000 endowment, which includes the creation of a faculty position, the Anshel Brusilow Chair in Orchestral Studies, was established in his honor.